 [Install]

-systemctl daemon-reload && systemctl start traefik.serviceNow, Traefik is up and ready to forward some requests.
+systemctl enable --now traefik.serviceNow, Traefik is up and ready to forward some requests.
 The configuration file traefik.yml I typed in this post is simple but ready to go.

 To access to the dashboard, open your navigator and type the IP of Traefik with its port 8080.
 Now it’s time to configure your services…!